Thesis: Australia

 In Australia, doctoral theses are usually examined by three examiners (although some, like the Australian Catholic University, the University of New South Wales, and Western Sydney University have shifted to using only two examiners) without a live defense except in extremely rare exceptions.
-In the case of a master's degree by research the thesis is usually examined by only two examiners.
-Typically one of these examiners will be from within the candidate's own department; the other(s) will usually be from other universities and often from overseas.
+In the case of a master's degree by research, the thesis is usually examined by only two examiners.
+Typically, one of these examiners will be from within the candidate's own department; the other(s) will usually be from other universities and often from overseas.
 Following submission of the thesis, copies are sent by mail to examiners and then reports sent back to the institution.

-Similar to a master's degree by research thesis, a thesis for the research component of a master's degree by coursework is also usually examined by two examiners, one from the candidate's department and one from another university.
+Similar to a thesis for a master's degree by research, a thesis for the research component of a master's degree by coursework is also usually examined by two examiners, one from the candidate's department and one from another university.
 For an Honours year, which is a fourth year in addition to the usual three-year bachelor's degree, the thesis is also examined by two examiners, though both are usually from the candidate's own department.
 Honours and Master's theses sometimes require an oral defense before they are accepted.